-While many people decide to make a day trip to Morocco from Spain, this is merely dipping your toe in the fountain.
-Instead make it at least a week to enjoy a true experience and the chance to connect the two cultures.
+While many people decide to make a day trip to Morocco from Spain, this is merely dipping a toe in the fountain.
+Instead, make it at least a week to enjoy a true experience and the chance to connect the two cultures.
 If you can make your time in Morocco longer, you won’t be disappointed.

 Getting from Spain to Morocco has never been easier than it is today.
 Yes, the very popular ferry from several cities in Spain to Tangier that operates multiple times a day remains available for those who choose this route.
-If you’re in another part of Spain, say Barcelona or Madrid, making the trip to the far south to catch the ferry adds on a lot of travel time unnecessarily.
+However, if you’re in another part of Spain, say Barcelona or Madrid, making the trip to the far south just to catch the ferry adds on a lot of unnecessary travel time.

-Thanks to many inexpensive flights between the two countries you can often spend under $100 AUD to fly to Morocco.
-Major carriers like Iberia have several routes however low-cost carriers like EasyJet, Ryanair, Air Arabia, and Vueling also operate routes to Morocco daily.
+Thanks to many inexpensive flights between the two countries, you can often spend under $A100 to fly to Morocco.
+Major carriers like Iberia have several routes, however low-cost carriers like EasyJet, Ryanair, Air Arabia, and Vueling also operate routes to Morocco daily.
 (Although please be aware that with these discount carriers there may not be the same back-up support in the unlikely event that your luggage doesn’t arrive with you.
-Better yet carry your luggage on board if you can).
+Better yet, carry your luggage on board if you can).
 The travel time is marginal as well.
-A flight from Seville to Marrakech is a mere 55 minutes while Barcelona to Tangier is just under 2 hours.
+A flight from Seville to Marrakech is a mere 55 minutes, while Barcelona to Tangier is just under two hours.

 Al Andalus and the Moorish Connection

-If you’re not already familiar with the history and connection of these two present day countries let’s take a little walk back in time.
-There is a tendency to think of Andalusia, the southernmost province of Spain, as just having ties to Morocco, however much of present day Spain and Portugal was at one time under Moorish control and was Iiterally known as Al Andalus.
-This period lasted from 711-1492.
+If you’re not already familiar with the history and connection of these two present day countries, let’s take a little walk back in time.
+There is a tendency to think of Andalusia, the southernmost province of Spain, as just having ties to Morocco.
+However, much of present day Spain and Portugal was at one time under Moorish control and was Iiterally known as Al Andalus.
+This period lasted from 711 until 1492.

-These years are sometimes known as the Golden Age in Islam and Al Andalus was one of the greatest economic powers and learning centres of the world.
-The city of Cordoba around the year 1000 was considered the most prosperous city in Europe.
-It’s also argued that the genesis of the Renaissance was the scholars who studied in Cordoba.
+These years are sometimes known as the Golden Age in Islam, and Al Andalus was one of the greatest economic powers and learning centres of the world.
+Around the year 1000, the city of Cordoba was considered the most prosperous city in Europe.
+It’s also argued that the genesis of the Renaissance could be attributed to the scholars who studied in Cordoba.

 It makes sense that these two regions are so closely tied together.
-The end of Al Andalus was in 1492 with the Reconquista.
+The end of Al Andalus was in 1492 with the Christian expansion during the Reconquista.
 Many of the Muslims and Jews who had been living in the Spanish and Portuguese parts of Al Andalus fled to other countries; with Morocco being a recipient of one of largest number from this mass migration.
-Remnants of the Al Andalus civilization can still be found in cities across the north of Morocco, in the traditional music that has been passed down and in the foods eaten across the country.
+Remnants of the Al Andalus civilization can still be found in cities across the north of Morocco, in the traditional music that has been passed down and in the cuisines enjoyed across the country.

 5+ Examples Where You Will See Similarities